The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 You remember that story?

-Well, that story has now advanced, uh, ladies and gentlemen.
+Well, that story has now advanced, ladies and gentlemen, and we'll have details when we come back from.

 Now, this one came in over the transom in the normal show prep.

-And the Pittsburgh Steelers now officially accusing the uh Indianapolis Colts of artificially producing crowd noise via the speakers in the RCA dome last Monday night.
+And the Pittsburgh Steelers now officially accusing the Indianapolis Colts of artificially producing crowd noise via the speakers in the RCA dome last Monday night.

-The Colts say we didn't do it, and besides, you can't catch us.
+The Colts say, we didn't do it, and besides, you can't catch us.